RiankaSpek/gametaste/README.md

     git clone git@github.com:rico-vz/gametaste.git
     ```

-2. Navigate into the directory:
+2. Update/Install all Composer dependencies:
     ```bash
-    cd gametaste-main
-    ```

-3. Update/Install all Composer dependencies:
-    ```bash
     composer update
     ```

-4. Configure your Nginx or Apache to serve from ./public.
+3. Configure your Nginx or Apache to serve from ./public.

-5. In the case of using Nginx, apply the following rewrite rule:
+4. In the case of using Nginx, apply the following rewrite rule:
     ```conf
     location / {
       if (!-e $request_filename){